Amatalrahman/Ingenious-Hub/Ingenious Hub/Dicom_viewer/README.md

 Special thanks to the developers of the existing DICOM viewers for inspiration and to the community for their feedback and support.

+---

+Let me know if you need any other changes!